JesusFilm/core/apps/docs/docs/04-engineering-practices/03-internationalization/02-implementation/index.md

 **Translation Readiness Check**:

-- When new translations are ready, Crowdin will automatically create a Pull Request containing the translated files.
+- When new translations are ready, Crowdin will automatically create a Pull Request containing the translated files
   <img src={CrowdinTranslations} height="650" width="900"/>
 - The PR will contain all new translations that have been completed, either by translators or AI
 - If you can't find the translations you need, connect with a translation manager or a developer who has access to Crowdin